 The current global scenario requires Education and training institutions and practitioners to assume greater responsibility than ever in helping learners of all ages and backgrounds to develop into informed, critically literate, socially-connected, ethical and engaged global citizens.

-In this context, BRIGHTS will promote Global Citizenship Education (GCE) in formal and non-formal Education with the help of digital storytelling (DS) techniques, leading to more socially inclusive education and training policies and practices in Europe.
+In this context, the BRIGHTS “Boosting Global Citizenship Education using digital storytelling” project aims to promote Global Citizenship Education (GCE) in formal and non-formal Educational contexts with the help of Digital Storytelling (DS) techniques, leading to more socially inclusive education and training policies and practices in Europe.
+Its objectives are:

-- To build teachers’ and trainers’ capacity to implement GCE with young people using digital storytelling techniques, and
+- Increase and improve teachers’ and trainers’ capacity to implement GCE with young people using DS;

-- To empower young people to develop social, civic and intercultural competences as well as critical thinking, media literacy, creativity and digital skills.
-In practice, young people will produce digital stories on Global Citizenship topics.
+- Empower young people in the acquisition and development of social, civic and intercultural competences as well as critical thinking, media literacy, creativity and digital skills through the production of digital stories on Global Citizenship.

-BRIGHTS is co-funded by the Erasmus+ Programme of the European Union under the Action KA3 Social Inclusion through Education, training and youth.
-It started on the 31st of December 2016 and will last 2 years.
+BRIGHTS was co-funded by the Erasmus+ Programme of the European Union under the Action KA3 Social Inclusion through Education, training and youth.
+It started on the 31st of December 2016 and lasted 2 years.